Hi, I’m Karen

 It’s all about the relationship

-In my 12 years as a parent, my educational-psychological training and working with parents, I’ve learned something that changed my life and our family life for good:
+Through my 12 years as a parent, my educational-psychological training and working with parents, I believe that having loving, peaceful and joyful relationships with your kids takes three things:

 It’s possible for kids to grow up kind, responsible and resourceful without coercion, power struggles, endless discussions, threats, bribes, time-outs, “tough love“- discipline and punishment.